Engine technologies

 Passive:

-No secondary injector is required as this approach relies upon the piston design and injection strategy to guide a small quantity of air and fuel into the pre-chamber to be ignited by the spark plug.
+No secondary injector is required as this approach relies upon the combustion chamber design and the injection strategy to guide a small quantity of air and fuel into the pre-chamber to be ignited by the spark plug.

-While the two approaches leverage different hardware, both yield greater efficiency and reduced emissions.
+While the two approaches leverage different hardware, both can yield greater efficiency and reduced emissions.

-The benefits of improving engine efficiency with our TJI technology
+The potential benefits of improving engine efficiency with our TJI technology

 cost effective